All Episodes

 Mr. Secretary, can you confirm precisely what it was and the imminence of it?

-These are remnants of core Al Qaeda.
+These are remnants of core al-Qaeda.

 These are people who were definitively plotting against the United States and the West.

-It is true that we didn't put a lot of public focus on it because we really didn't want people particularly we didn't want them to know that we were in fact tracking them as effectively as we were.
+It is true that we didn't put a lot of public focus on it because we really didn't want people, particularly, we didn't want them to know that we were, in fact, tracking them as effectively as we were.

 So this would have happened with or without ISIL.

-Can you tell us no, he's not gonna tell you because they're making all this up.
+No, he's not going to tell you because they're making all this up.

-They are remnants of core Al Qaeda.
+They are remnants of core al-Qaeda.

-So we wiped out Al Qaeda.
+See, we wiped out Al-Qaeda.

 That's what you are supposed to take with you from it.

-We wiped Al Qaeda.
+We wiped Al-Qaeda.

-I Obama did it.
+Obama did it.

-Bush, dumb war, he failed to get Al-Qaeda.
+Bush, dumb war, he failed to get al-Qaeda.

-There weren't no weapons of mass destruction.
+There were no weapons of mass destruction.

 Bush is an idiot.

-It's a cowboy Obama's brilliant, he's smart, smart commander chief.
+He's a smart, smart commander chief.

 But we must have missed a couple of those maggots.

-And so they formed a new group called the Corazon, and we're on them, and we've been on them, and we knew what they were gonna do, but we didn't tell anybody about it because we didn't want to let them know what we knew that they knew that we know that how we were gonna wipe them out.
+And we're on them, and we've been on them, and we knew what they were going to do, but we didn't tell anybody about it because we didn't want to let them know what we knew, that they knew, that we know, how we were going to wipe them out.

 They haven't been flushed out.

-They're not retreating, they are not surrendering.
+They are not surrendering.

 What we've done is we've stopped the onslaught.